Financial PhraseBank

 Benchmark run pending

 The SST-2 benchmark was scheduled alongside Financial PhraseBank in the same run but hit the API's daily token quota (100k tokens/day) after completing the first dataset.
 200 financial sentiment annotations exhausted the full daily budget — SST-2 requires a fresh quota window.
-The benchmark script is ready (node scripts/benchmarks/run.js) and will re-run automatically.
+The v2 benchmark run is queued and will update this page automatically when complete.
 Published baselines remain for reference.

 Published baselines — SST-2 (improved engine queued)